baikhanova/Variance_Swaps_VIX_Options/src/paper/W2_Theory.md

 ### One-Factor Structure of Heston

-The Heston stochastic volatility model is a one-factor model because a single latent variance process $v_t$ drives both:
+The Heston model is a one-factor stochastic volatility model because a single latent variance process \(v_t\) drives both:

 - the SPX implied volatility surface,
 - and the VIX futures term structure.

-Under Heston:

-$$\text{VIX}_t^2=\bar{v}+(v_t-\bar{v})\frac{1-e^{-\kappa\Delta}}{\kappa\Delta}$$
+From the affine representation:

+$$ \text{VIX}_t^2 = \bar{v} + (v_t-\bar{v})\frac{1-e^{-\kappa\Delta}}{\kappa\Delta} $$

-Thus, the VIX is entirely determined by the same variance factor governing SPX option prices.
+the entire VIX structure is determined by the same variance factor that governs SPX option prices.

 ### Calibration Conflict

 In practice, market data shows that the parameter values required to fit SPX options are inconsistent with those required to fit VIX futures.

-In particular:
+This occurs because:

 - SPX options require strong short-term skew dynamics,
-- while VIX futures require a smoother and more persistent variance structure.
+- VIX futures require smoother long-term variance dynamics,
+- VIX options require realistic volatility-of-volatility behaviour.

-As a result, calibrating Heston to SPX options alone typically produces a poor fit to the observed VIX futures curve.
+As a result, calibrating Heston to SPX options alone generally produces a poor fit to the observed VIX futures curve.

 ### Economic Interpretation

 This issue is known as the joint calibration problem.

-The failure arises because one stochastic variance factor is insufficient to capture the full dynamics of the volatility market.
+The limitation arises because a single stochastic variance factor cannot fully capture the complexity of volatility markets.

+Recent research shows that one-factor stochastic volatility models struggle to reproduce the joint dynamics of SPX and VIX markets simultaneously.

 This motivates richer models such as: